patalas/patalas.github.io/index.md

 - Over **7 years** of experience in Software Development
 - **3 years** experience in Angular
+- Extensive experience in agile software development with Scrum and Kanban
 - Several years working as Freelancer in **AT, DE and PL**
 - Master degree in Applied Computer Science (M. Sc.
 Ing.)
 - Speaking English, German and Polish